FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/01Introduction.md

 Glossary
 ------------------------------------------------------------------------------------------------------

+**Character set** - A mapping between a sequence of octets and a sequence of characters.

 **Data type** - A field type with its associated encoding attributes, including backing primitive types and valid values or range.
 Some types have additional attributes, e.g. epoch of a date.